 Scotch eggs are classic picnic snack that have come back into favour.
-James Sommerin uses quail eggs in his Scotch eggs recipe, which is a wonderfully simple recipe to follow.
-Quail eggs are small and a bit fiddley, so you may want to boil extra if you have trouble peeling them
+James Sommerin uses quail eggs in his Scotch eggs recipe.
+Quail eggs are small and a bit fiddly, so you may want to boil extra if you have trouble peeling them.

 Method